-- 1. Demonstrate their knowledge of EFIT's historical development and integrated conceptual framework.
-(Competency 5) - 2.
-Demonstrate their familiarity with the emergent EFIT empirical outcome and process literature.
-(Competency 5) - 3.
-Demonstrate a foundational knowledge of the EFIT assumptions, key constructs, case formulation and treatment planning, and the ability to apply this knowledge to the reflexive examination of master therapy tapes, experiential exercises, written assignments, and review of the emerging empirical and best practice literature.
-(Competency 8) - Demonstrate the ability to reflexively critique moment-by-moment processes through transcript analyses and how to use these observations to scaffold intervention toward longitudinal goals.
-(Competencies 2 and 8) - 5.
+- Demonstrate their knowledge of EFT's historical development and integrated conceptual framework.
+(Competency 5) [classes 1 and 11] - 2.
+Demonstrate their familiarity with the emergent EFT empirical outcome and process literature.
+(Competency 5) [classes 1-14] - 3.
+Demonstrate a foundational knowledge of the EFT assumptions, key constructs, case formulation and treatment planning, and the ability to apply this knowledge to the reflexive examination and critique of master therapy tapes, experiential exercises, written assignments, and review of the emerging empirical and best practice literature.
+(Competency 8) [classes 1-16] - 4.
 Demonstrate their knowledge of and competence in identifying the needs, values, and experiences of people from diverse, marginalized, or underserved subpopulations.
-They will demonstrate their ability to integrate these insights into their EFIT case conceptualizations and intervention design.
-(Competency 4) - 6.
-Demonstrate their understanding of the APA Code of Ethics and their limitations with respect to systemic practice.
-They will demonstrate their awareness of when to consult and the importance of regular consultation when working with complex intrapsychic systems.
-(Competency 1) - 7.
-Demonstrate skills in systematically and reflexively identifying and challenging areas of potential countertransference/parallel processes in their work with individuals.
+They will demonstrate their ability to integrate these insights into their EFT case conceptualizations and intervention design.
+(Competency 4) [classes 2-9, 12-16] - Demonstrate skills in systematically and reflexively identifying and challenging areas of potential countertransference/parallel processes in their work with individuals.
 A reflecting team approach will be used to facilitate them in generating multiple plausible hypotheses and testing them against emergent information, refining intervention design, as well as challenging biases.
-(Competencies 1, 2, and 3)
+(Competencies 1, 2, and 3) [classes 2, 3, and 12]